yllvar/Pump_Bundle_App/README.md

 ### Key Features

-1. **Modern UI with Tailwind CSS** - Recreated the exact design from your HTML file using Tailwind CSS with custom color variables
+1. **Modern UI with Tailwind CSS** - Design using Tailwind CSS with custom color variables
 2. **Wallet Integration** - Connect with MetaMask using wagmi hooks
 3. **Token Bundling** - Add multiple token addresses and bundle them into a single transaction
 4. **Gas Estimation** - Calculate estimated gas costs and potential savings